 - Statement of Objectives View This Task

-You are required to write a response to the following question as part of your application to the Certificate in Learning Design and Technologies for Teachers (TeachTech) program.Current LTEC Students
+You are required to write a response to the following question as part of your application to the Graduate Certificate, Learning Design and Technologies for Teachers (TeachTech) program.Current LTEC Students

 You do not need to resubmit your Statement of Objectives.
 Please click that you agree to the statement, save and move on.

 Use the following directions to submit your statement of objectives.

 - Save your statement as either a word (.doc/.docx) or PDF (.pdf) format.

 - Name the file with your name and the word statement